itsmaximelau/stock-tracker/readme.md

 Once requirements are installed, you can simply run main.py and use the program through the CLI menu.

+## What have I learned with this project ?
+- Web scraping (with BeautifulSoup)
+- SQLite3
+- CLI formatting

 ## To do (features that could be added in the future)
 - Output data in a different currency.
 - Add cash balance.
+- Add option to change refresh frequency in the CLI menu.

 ## Issues (to fix)
 - Portfolio total may have a small error when refreshing, as total refreshes after each ticker refreshes (and values changes each second during when market is live).